 One of the most common causes of fertility problems in women, apart from age, is damage to one or both fallopian tubes and endometriosis.
 Endometriosis is caused when the cells that are generally inside the womb, lie outside the womb.
 There are other risks factors which include fibroids, infections such as chlamydia, cancer, thyroid disease, chronic conditions such as diabetes, asthma and certain medications such as antidepressants.
 Maintaining a healthy lifestyle can help you avoid all such conditions and increase your fertility.

 Since age does play a factor, women over the age of 35 typically experience a decline in fertility.
 If you are in your mid-30s and you have been trying to conceive naturally for six months or more, then it is time to see a doctor.
 Even though six months may seem like a short time to you, the sooner you seek professional help, the higher your chances are of getting pregnant.
 The first step of making a call for a consultation is not easy.
-At Reproductive Sciences Medical Center we do understand that dealing with infertility can be challenging, and we’re here to help you out and to let you know you’re not alone.
+At RSMC fertility clinic – San Diego & Irvine we do understand that dealing with infertility can be challenging, and we’re here to help you out and to let you know you’re not alone.
 Our dedicated team of specialists can answer any questions you may have and walk you through your options.

-There are many assisted reproductive treatments available including IUI and IVF at Reproductive Sciences Medical Center for those who are looking to get pregnant in their 40s.
-You can always reach out to Reproductive Sciences Medical Center to further discuss your options.
+There are many assisted reproductive treatments available for fertility including IUI and IVF at Reproductive Sciences Medical Center fertility clinic – San Diego & Irvine.
+Those who are looking to get pregnant in their 40s can always reach out to us to further discuss your options.

-Can I get pregnant at 45?
-Is there a fertility preservation option?
+Can I Get Pregnant at 45?
+Is There a Fertility Preservation Option?

 The option of fertility preservation is usually recommended to younger women who wish to delay parenthood for career or medical reasons.
 For a woman, fertility preservation involves retrieving, freezing and storing her eggs and/or embryos.
 Fertility preservation offers flexibility for women who may want to have a family later in life but are concerned about timing.
-This option also helps patients have children after they’ve completed treatments such as chemotherapy or radiotherapy for cancer which may have an affect on their fertility.
+This option also helps patients have children after they’ve completed fertility treatments such as chemotherapy or radiotherapy for cancer which may have an affect on their fertility.
 It is also helpful for women who may have had surgery to treat endometriosis.

-Becoming pregnant after 40 – IUI
+Becoming Pregnant After 40 – IUI

-Becoming pregnant after 40 – IVF
+Becoming Pregnant After 40 – IVF

 There is also an option of IVF plus PGS (Preimplantation Genetic Screening) which reduces the chance of miscarriage and increases the success rate per embryo transfer.
-Here, an embryo biopsy is performed to examine all 24 chromosomes to determine any chromosomal abnormalities.
+Here, an embryo biopsy is occurs to examine all 24 chromosomes to determine any chromosomal abnormalities.

 Yes, there are ways assisted reproduction can help you achieve a successful pregnancy even after menopause.
 It can be useful for women looking to get pregnant in their late 40s.
 Since egg quality does decline with age, the use of donated eggs may be recommended.
-Egg donation is also recommended when a woman can’t use her own oocytes or who have repeatedly failed IVF cycles.
+Egg donation is also recommendable when a woman can’t use her own oocytes or who have repeatedly failed IVF cycles.